F.N.B. Co. (FNB) To Go Ex-Dividend on June 2nd

 F.N.B.
 Co.
 (NYSE:FNB – Get Rating) declared a quarterly dividend on Friday, April 15th, Zacks reports.
 Investors of record on Friday, June 3rd will be paid a dividend of 0.12 per share by the bank on Wednesday, June 15th.
-This represents a $0.48 annualized dividend and a yield of 3.96%.
-The ex-dividend date of this dividend is Thursday, June 2nd.
+This represents a $0.48 dividend on an annualized basis and a dividend yield of 4.00%.
+The ex-dividend date is Thursday, June 2nd.

-F.N.B. has a dividend payout ratio of 33.3% indicating that its dividend is sufficiently covered by earnings.
+F.N.B. has a payout ratio of 33.3% meaning its dividend is sufficiently covered by earnings.
 Equities analysts expect F.N.B. to earn $1.42 per share next year, which means the company should continue to be able to cover its $0.48 annual dividend with an expected future payout ratio of 33.8%.

-Hedge funds have recently bought and sold shares of the stock.
-Virtu Financial LLC purchased a new stake in F.N.B. in the 1st quarter valued at approximately $131,000.
-Covestor Ltd lifted its stake in F.N.B. by 57.8% in the 1st quarter.
-Covestor Ltd now owns 10,783 shares of the bank’s stock valued at $134,000 after buying an additional 3,948 shares in the last quarter.
-Forum Financial Management LP purchased a new stake in F.N.B. in the 1st quarter valued at approximately $142,000.
-Eudaimonia Partners LLC purchased a new stake in F.N.B. in the 1st quarter valued at approximately $153,000.
-Finally, Private Advisor Group LLC lifted its stake in F.N.B. by 10.7% in the 1st quarter.
-Private Advisor Group LLC now owns 15,696 shares of the bank’s stock valued at $195,000 after buying an additional 1,515 shares in the last quarter.
-71.34% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently made changes to their positions in the company.
+Virtu Financial LLC acquired a new position in shares of F.N.B. in the 1st quarter valued at about $131,000.
+Covestor Ltd raised its holdings in shares of F.N.B. by 57.8% during the 1st quarter.
+Covestor Ltd now owns 10,783 shares of the bank’s stock valued at $134,000 after buying an additional 3,948 shares during the period.
+Forum Financial Management LP purchased a new stake in shares of F.N.B. during the 1st quarter valued at about $142,000.
+Eudaimonia Partners LLC purchased a new stake in shares of F.N.B. during the 1st quarter valued at about $153,000.
+Finally, Private Advisor Group LLC raised its holdings in shares of F.N.B. by 10.7% during the 1st quarter.
+Private Advisor Group LLC now owns 15,696 shares of the bank’s stock valued at $195,000 after buying an additional 1,515 shares during the period.
+Institutional investors and hedge funds own 71.34% of the company’s stock.

-A number of brokerages have weighed in on FNB.
-Zacks Investment Research lowered F.N.B. from a “buy” rating to a “hold” rating and set a $13.00 price objective on the stock. in a report on Monday, March 14th.
-StockNews.com initiated coverage on F.N.B. in a research note on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Finally, Wells Fargo & Company boosted their price target on F.N.B. from $15.50 to $16.00 and gave the stock an “overweight” rating in a research note on Monday, March 21st.
-Four analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat, F.N.B. currently has an average rating of “Hold” and an average price target of $13.49.
+Several research analysts have issued reports on the stock.
+Zacks Investment Research cut shares of F.N.B. from a “buy” rating to a “hold” rating and set a $13.00 target price on the stock. in a report on Monday, March 14th.
+Wells Fargo & Company lifted their target price on shares of F.N.B. from $15.50 to $16.00 and gave the stock an “overweight” rating in a research note on Monday, March 21st.
+Finally, StockNews.com assumed coverage on shares of F.N.B. in a research note on Thursday, March 31st.
+They issued a “hold” rating for the company.
+Four equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus price target of $13.49.

 F.N.B.
 Company Profile (Get Rating)